SNAP Benefits in Arizona: How to Apply and Qualify

 EBT Deposit Schedule in Arizona

-In Arizona, SNAP benefits are deposited between the 1st and 13th of the month.
-Your specific date depends on the first letter of your last name, which helps you plan your monthly grocery shopping.
+In Arizona, SNAP benefits are deposited between the 1st and 13th of each month, based on the first letter of your last name.
+Knowing your date helps you budget and plan your shopping trips.

-You can find your exact payment date in our detailed Arizona deposit schedule.
+You can find your specific payment date in our Arizona deposit schedule.

 How to Check Your EBT Card Balance